 On a more local basis, the industry in the state of Arizona is vital to our economy as well.
-According to the Arizona Department of Insurance 2013-2014 Annual Report, there are 1,797 licensed insurance companies (property and casualty and life and health) operating in the Grand Canyon state.
-These carriers collect in excess of \$25 billion a year in premiums and pay more than \$411.7 million in taxes.
-From a surplus lines perspective, as of December 31, 2013 there were 116 authorized carriers operating in Arizona and collectively they wrote in excess of \$307 million in premium.
+According to the Arizona Department of Insurance and Financial Institutions 2019-2020 Annual Report, there are 1,679 licensed insurance companies (property and casualty and life and health) operating in the Grand Canyon state.
+These carriers collect in excess of \$36 billion a year in premiums and pay more than \$584.7 million in taxes.
+From a surplus lines perspective, as of December 31, 2019 there were 176 authorized carriers operating in Arizona and collectively they wrote in excess of \$717.9 million in premium.

-The Arizona Department of Insurance (DOI) is the regulatory body assigned the task of monitoring performance and assuring that rules and guidelines are followed by all insurance entities.
-Unlike some other jurisdictions, the relationship between the industry (companies, producers, and consumers) and the department is extremely professional and all parties work together to provide a stable, competitive marketplace for Arizona insurance consumers.
+The Arizona Department of Insurance and Financial Institutions (DIFI, Department of Insurance) is the regulatory body assigned the task of monitoring performance and assuring that rules and guidelines are followed by all insurance entities.
+Unlike some other jurisdictions, the relationship between the industry (companies, producers, and consumers) and the Department of Insurance is extremely professional and all parties work together to provide a stable, competitive marketplace for Arizona insurance consumers.